peasant98/peasant98.github.io/_pages/about.md

 Hi folks!

 I'm Matt, and I'm a robotics researcher and software engineer.
 I'm a senior in CS at the University of Colorado Boulder.
 I relentlessly pursue both solid research and robust, maintainable code.

-## Research

 At CU, I work as an undergraduate researcher in the [HIRO](https://hiro-group.ronc.one/) and [SBS](https://www.colorado.edu/lab/sbs/) labs.